CodingItWrong/flutter_xckd_app/README.md

 The "XKCD" app exercise from the book [*Programming Flutter*](https://pragprog.com/titles/czflutr/programming-flutter/) (with a fun typo in the app name!)

+There have been several significant updates in the Flutter ecosystem since the book was published:

+- Introduction of null safety
+- Update to mocking approach to handle null safety

 ## Requirements

 Recommended Flutter development environment: